Training your employees to spot phishing emails is no longer a luxury. It’s an absolute necessity.

 2020 featured some of the biggest hacks ever, and it’s likely only a sign of things to come.
 We learned that no victim is too large, as we saw with the Microsoft attack and the numerous breaches into the U.S. government.

 And no victim is too small.
 Hackers are targeting small to mid-size businesses more than ever.
 And one of the most common ways they infiltrate businesses is not through software vulnerabilities.
 It’s through human vulnerabilities.

-Why It’s So Important to Train Your Employees Spot Phishing Attempts
+Why It’s So Important to Train Your Employees to Spot Phishing Attempts

 Hackers are constantly on the hunt for weaknesses.
 Sometimes it’s a flaw in a security system.
 Sometimes it’s a missed software update.
 But the biggest vulnerability of them all is human error.

 That’s how a teenager hacked into the Twitter accounts of celebrities like Elon Musk and Jeff Bezos.
 He used a spear-phishing technique targeting specific Twitter employees.
-Once he tricked them into giving up their information, he was free to hack into high-profile accounts to run a Bitcoin scam.
+Once he tricked them into giving up their information, he could hack into high-profile accounts to run a Bitcoin scam.

-Three North Korean hackers were recently charged for stealing millions of dollars from banks around the world.
+Three North Korean hackers were recently charged with stealing millions of dollars from banks worldwide.
 They also used spear-phishing techniques.